nicolas-briemant/angular-app-automation/README.md

 ## Externals

 Provides a list of externals will build a browserify bundle with externals and an other one for the application.
-Livereload is more efficient for big project.

 To declare an external:
 ```javascript